Key takeaways

 Three patterns recur in advisory AI engagements that reduce the quality of client outcomes.

 Leading with the vendor and staying there.
-Many AI advisory engagements begin with vendor evaluation — which model provider, which platform, which tooling stack.
-This is a necessary early conversation.
-It becomes a problem when it is the only conversation, or when vendor selection is the primary deliverable.
 Clients who receive a vendor recommendation and implementation plan without a supporting economic governance model are being underserved.
 The vendor decision is months of useful life; the operating model is years.

 Validating the client's enthusiasm rather than testing it.
-Advisory teams are under commercial pressure to maintain client relationships, and clients generally prefer advisors who share their enthusiasm for initiatives the client is excited about.
-This creates a structural drift toward validating AI business cases rather than stress-testing them.
-The most valuable advisory service in the current AI environment is honest challenge — of baselines, of ROI claims, of operating model assumptions — delivered with enough skill that the client receives it as useful rather than obstructive.
+The most valuable advisory service in the current AI environment is honest challenge (of baselines, of ROI claims, of operating model assumptions) delivered with enough skill that the client receives it as useful rather than obstructive.
 This is harder than validation and commercially riskier in the short term.
 It is also what separates the advisors clients return to from the ones they use once.

 Treating AI economics as a reporting exercise.
-There is a version of AI economics advisory that produces dashboards, cost inventories, and KPI frameworks without materially changing any investment decision or operating behaviour.
-This is governance theater delivered as advisory work.
 The standard to hold advisory work to is: has this engagement changed a decision?
 Has a case been stopped or redesigned because of the analysis?
 Has a budget been reallocated, a proof standard strengthened, an ownership model clarified?
 If the answer is no, the engagement has produced artefacts rather than outcomes.

 The practical conclusion